 + The following pages provide a snapshot of our efforts.
-For a detailed breakdown of our Net Zero Carbon Emissions by 2050 Pathway and progress, please refer to pages 92 to 175.
+For a detailed breakdown of our Net Zero Carbon Emissions by 2050 Pathway and progress, refer to Sustainability Progress on pages 92 to 175.

 Zero Routine Flaring and Venting

 Monetising Flared Gas